tugascrown204/clean-code-review/CONTRIBUTING.md

 Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

 ## Questions?
-Feel free to open an issue or contact the maintainers if you have any questions!
+If you have any questions, feel free to open an issue or contact the maintainers!